rwsweeney/face_recognition_greeter/README.md

 ### Setup

+**Images:**
-In the images folder create a directory with the name of the person you want the model to recognize.
-Start by adding one cropped photo of their face to this newly created directory.
-In polly.py change your profile to match the one you have configured in ~/.aws/credentials if on mac/linux.
+Add a directory in the images folder with the name of each person you want the model to recognize.
+Crop a photo of the face of the person, and place one single photo in the directory as a .jpg.

+**AWS Polly:**
+In polly.py replace profile_name="personal-aws" with the name of your AWS access keys.
+On linux and mac these can be found in ~/.aws/credentials

+**Configure a video stream**
+I've used the free android app, IP Webcam, and in main.py you can set the rtsp end point for streaming video to the greeter.